 Students may bring small musical instruments (clarinet, guitar, violin, et cetera) to ADVANCE.
 Small instruments may be practiced and stored in the student’s locked dorm room.
 It students play the piano, they may bring sheet music and we will provide a music practice room with a piano three to five times per week.
 Do not bring large instruments (harp, drums, et cetera) as there is no storage space available for them.
 Neither Northwestern State nor the ADVANCE Program is responsible for loss or damage to instruments during the program.

 Students who take prescribed medication during the regular school year must continue to take the medication while attending ADVANCE.
 Parents/guardians will be expected to provide enough medication for the length of the program.

-If a student does not have medical insurance, the student’s parent/guardian, not the ADVANCE Program or Northwestern State, will be financially responsible for treatment at a physician’s office or the Natchitoches Regional Medical Center.
+If a student does not have medical insurance, the student’s parent/guardian, not the ADVANCE Program or Northwestern State, will be financially responsible for treatment at a physician’s clinic or the Natchitoches Regional Medical Center.

 Students will not be allowed to complete registration or move in at the dorm without providing complete medical information and copies of both sides of their insurance cards.

 - I will take full advantage of the academic and social opportunities provided by ADVANCE.
 I will diligently work in my course, attend all classes and guided study sessions, participate in six out of nine activity periods offered every week, and positively contribute to the ADVANCE community.

 - I understand and will adhere to the established ADVANCE policies to ensure the safety and enjoyment of the program for all students.
 I will follow the direction of all ADVANCE employees.

 - I will always conduct myself in a truthful, accountable, and reasonable manner as an ADVANCE participant.
 I will be considerate of other participants, ADVANCE employees, and the employees and property of the dormitory and Northwestern State.